Contact Us Today (424) 372-3112

 If you have been charged with violating Vehicle Code 2800.2 felony reckless evading laws, our criminal attorneys can use a wide range of defenses.

-We might be able to make an argument there was no intent to evade.
-As stated, one of the elements of the crime above is a prosecutor has to prove there was a specific intent to evade.
+We might be able to argue that there was no intent to evade.
+As stated, one of the elements of the crime above is that a prosecutor has to prove a specific intent to evade.

 Perhaps you were just driving to another location you believed was in order to remove yourself from danger, but there was never an intent to evade.